 So to kick-start this New Year, we’re bringing in an expert to help make this year your best year.

-Gene Hayden is a mobile advertising executive who is the best-selling author of The Follow-Through Factor: Getting from Doubt to Done.
+Gene Hayden is the best-selling author of The Follow-Through Factor: Getting from Doubt to Done.
 It’s an excellent read chock-full of strategies on how to achieve your goals.

 In her book, Hayden identifies 15 hurdles that typically get between us and our goals.
 Whether you want to launch a business, embark on a new project in the workplace, lose weight, create and stick to a budget, run a marathon or travel the world, you are going to have to problem-solve your way over some obstacles.